 1. Clogged Pores and Acne Breakouts:

-- Sleeping with makeup and acne serum on can clog your pores, leading to acne breakouts.
+- Sleeping with makeup and acne serum can clog your pores, leading to acne breakouts.

-- The combination of makeup and acne serum may trap bacteria, sebum, and other impurities, exacerbating existing acne or triggering new breakouts.
+- Combining makeup and acne serum may trap bacteria, sebum, and other impurities, exacerbating existing acne or triggering new breakouts.

 2. Skin Irritation and Sensitivity: